Blockstream/docs/liquid/developer-guide/basic-commands.rst

 	  "private_keys_enabled": true
 	}

-In the remaining code examples we will continue using the terminal and the liquid-cli application to send commands to liquidd.
+In the remaining code examples we will continue using the terminal and the elements-cli application to send commands to elementsd.
 Other languages can be used to send RPC commands as mentioned previously.